chrisgravatt/wet-bulb-temperature/README.md

 - ✅ Background color changes based on the hazard level of the current wet bulb temperature
     - (You likely won't ever see the background turn red!)
 - ✅ Set Celsius/Fahrenheit with app bar buttons
+- ✅ Learn More page

 Fixed Bugs:

-- Bug Fix: When the page is first navigated to, the search bar text "Enter your location" is already panned away.
-Fix this so that it begins in the center of the search bar. ✅
+- ✅ When the page is first navigated to, the search bar text "Enter your location" is already panned away.
+Fix this so that it begins in the center of the search bar.
-- Bug Fix: On mobile, users are unable to "hit enter" or otherwise make a selection in the dropdown ✅
+- ✅ On mobile, users are unable to "hit enter" or otherwise make a selection in the dropdown

 Bugs to fix: